Radicchio Salad with Lemon Oil Dressing

 If you haven’t cooked with radicchio before, get ready for a revelation.
 This hearty red lettuce is a bit bitter, a bit tart, and totally addicting.
 You can find radicchio in all sorts of different beautiful colors and shapes.
 The most common is a tight, dark red head of lettuce.

-• Peel off the outermost layer, which tends to be a bit damaged and is the least clean part of the lettuce.
+• Peel off the outer leaves, which tends to be a bit damaged and is the least clean part of the lettuce.

-• Gently tear the inner leaves off of the core and place them in a bowl of very cold water.
+• Gently tear the inner leaves off of the core and place them in a large bowl of very cold water or ice water.

 • Let the radicchio leaves soak for 5 to 10 minutes to remove any dirt on the lettuce.